molzri3/NorthHackingDays/MISC/Tadribat/README.md

 🟢 Description : 16 corrupted PNG images hide a secret—Can you uncover what’s truly hidden.

-FILES TO UPLOAD : tadribat.zip
+FILES TO UPLOAD : TADRIBAT.7z

 # **Walkthrough: Tadribat**